Brackets in the Pontryagin algebras of manifolds: Bibrackets

-In this section we extend Van den Bergh's theory \cite{VdB} of double brackets in algebras to the setting of graded algebras.
-Such an extension is outlined in \cite[Section 2.7]{VdB} for $d=-1$ and makes uses of Koszul's sign conventions.
+The rest of this chapter presents an extension of Van den Bergh's \cite{VdB} theory of double brackets in algebras to graded algebras.
+Such an extension is outlined in \cite[Section 2.7]{VdB} in the case of degree $ -1$.
+Fix throughout this section a graded algebra $A$ and an integer $d$.